google/bt-test-interfaces/doc/overview.md

-**The same test interface can be implemented at different levels**: for instance, in Android (see figure below showing an example for [PTS-bot]( /blueberry/guides/pts-bot/overview)), the Blueberry test interfaces can be implemented both on top of Topshim (which is a Rust shim layer just on top of the stack), which is advantageous as tests running at that level can apply to Chrome OS as well, or on top of the Android Bluetooth SDK (Java) which is
+**The same test interface can be implemented at different levels**: for instance, in Android (see figure below showing an example for [PTS-bot]( /pandora/guides/pts-bot/overview)), the Pandora Bluetooth test interfaces can be implemented both on top of Topshim (which is a Rust shim layer just on top of the stack), which is advantageous as tests running at that level can apply to Chrome OS as well, or on top of the Android Bluetooth SDK (Java) which is